cwu2021/ISMS/devops/GPT/README.md

 (1) Taiwan - Fresh Fruit - export.gov. https://www.export.gov/apex/article2?id=Taiwan-Fresh-Fruit.
 (2) Taiwan 2020 Export Highlights | USDA Foreign Agricultural Service. https://www.fas.usda.gov/taiwan-2020-export-highlights.
 (3) Taiwan | United States Trade Representative. https://ustr.gov/countries-regions/china/taiwan.

+## Start a presentation of growth hacking
+`Hello everyone, and thank you for joining me today.
+I'm here to talk to you about growth hacking, a term that has become very popular in the tech industry in recent years.
+But what is growth hacking exactly?
+And how can you use it to grow your business or product?

+Growth hacking is a process of finding the most effective ways to acquire and retain customers, using data, creativity, and experimentation.
+It's not about spending a lot of money on marketing or advertising, but rather about finding the best channels, strategies, and tactics that work for your specific audience and goals.
+Growth hacking is about being agile, flexible, and innovative, and constantly testing and learning from your results.

+The term growth hacking was coined by Sean Ellis in 2010, who defined a growth hacker as "a person whose true north is growth".
+Ellis was the first marketer at Dropbox, and he helped the company grow from 100,000 to 4 million users in 15 months, using techniques such as referral programs, viral loops, and gamification.
+Since then, many other tech companies have used growth hacking to achieve massive success, such as Airbnb, Uber, Instagram, and Spotify.

+But growth hacking is not only for tech startups.
+It can be applied to any business or product that wants to grow faster and smarter.
+In fact, growth hacking is more of a mindset than a set of tools or methods.
+It's about having a clear vision of what you want to achieve, and being willing to experiment with different ideas and measure their impact.
+It's about finding the best way to deliver value to your customers and make them happy.

+In this presentation, I will share with you some of the principles and best practices of growth hacking, as well as some examples and case studies of successful growth hacks.
+I hope you will find this presentation useful and inspiring, and that you will be able to apply some of these ideas to your own business or product.
+Let's get started.`